rhettchase/data-structures-and-algorithms/python/docs/linked_list_insertions/README.md

 `insert before`

-- arguments: value, new value
+- arguments: target value, new value
-- adds a new node with the given new value immediately before the first node that has the value specified
+- adds a new node with the given new value immediately before the first node that has the target value specified

 `insert after`

-- arguments: value, new value
+- arguments: target value, new value
-- adds a new node with the given new value immediately after the first node that has the value specified
+- adds a new node with the given new value immediately after the first node that has the target value specified

 ## Examples